 Community health and wellness have been at the core of our mission since we opened 15 years ago.
 We take our role in local food access seriously.
-We are closely following CDC, Minnesota Department of Health and Minnesota Department of Agriculture guidance, recommending that physical distancing is essential to mitigate the spread of COVID-19.
+We are closely following CDC, Minnesota Department of Health and Minnesota Department of Agriculture guidance, recommending that masks and physical distancing are essential to mitigate the spread of COVID-19.

 We have made the following changes to our market to ensure our community’s safety and do our part to help mitigate the spread of the COVID-19:

-- Cancelling market events including cooking demos, sampling, music and other entertainment
+- Cancelling market events including cooking demos, live music and other entertainment that draw crowds

 Thank you for your patience, understanding and goodwill during this quickly evolving time.
 We are monitoring this situation very closely and will communicate any additional changes on this page, our weekly email newsletter, Facebook and Instagram.
 We care deeply about you and thank you again for placing your trust in Mill City Farmers Market.